sbslee/fuc/doc/CLI.md

                          table_file

 This command will output a summary of the input text file.
-For each column, it will return counts of unique records for categorical data and various summary statistics for numeric data.
+For each column, it will return the counts of unique records for categorical data and the summary statistics (minimum, maximum, mean, and median) for numeric data.
+You can use '--columns' to specify which columns should be displayed.
+Additionally, you can use '--rows' to filter for rows that meet certain criteria.

 positional arguments:
   table_file            input table file